bibledit/old/lib/tidy/htmLawed_README.txt

 -- 4.4  Testing ----------------------------------------------------o

-  To test htmLawed using a form interface, a demo:- htmLawedTest.php web-page is provided with the htmLawed distribution ('htmLawed.php' and 'htmLawedTest.php' should be in the same directory on the web-server).
+  To test htmLawed using a form interface, a demo:- htmLawedTest web-page is provided with the htmLawed distribution ('htmLawed' and 'htmLawedTest' should be in the same directory on the web-server).
 A file with test-cases:- htmLawed_TESTCASE.txt is also provided.

 -- 4.5  Upgrade, & old versions ------------------------------------o

-  Upgrading is as simple as replacing the previous version of 'htmLawed.php' (assuming it was not modified for customized features).
+  Upgrading is as simple as replacing the previous version of 'htmLawed' (assuming it was not modified for customized features).
 As htmLawed output is almost always used in static documents, upgrading should not affect old, finalized content.

   *Important*  The following upgrades may affect the functionality of a specific htmLawed installation: